DIRKMJK/bikeride/readme.md

 - temperature: weighted average temperature (from weather csv)
 - total ascent: sum of positive ascents of segments (m).
 No smoothing applied
 - total descent: sum of negative ascents of segments (m).
 No smoothing applied
+- created_by: device used to record activity (Garmin), or author (gpx)
+- errors: errors that may have occurred while parsing the file

 When you create a BikeRide object, you can pass a parameter `additional_vars`, which should be a list of variable names that you want to be included in the summary.
 For example, you could pass `additional_vars=['hourly_precipitation_amount', 'air_pressure']`, provided those variables are in your weather data.
 If the data is numeric, the weighted average will be used in the ride summary; otherwise the value of the first segment.